Charlotte Water Quality at a Glance

 Frequently Asked Questions

-Yes, Charlotte’s tap water is safe and meets all federal and state drinking water standards.
-Our water comes from Lake Norman and Mountain Island Lake, both protected watersheds, and undergoes comprehensive treatment including filtration and disinfection.
+Yes, Charlotte tap water meets all federal and state drinking water standards and has recorded zero regulatory violations through 2025.
+Water is drawn from Lake Norman and Mountain Island Lake — both protected Catawba River reservoirs — and undergoes coagulation, filtration, and chloramination at three modern treatment plants.

 What is Charlotte’s One Water Initiative?

-Charlotte’s One Water Initiative is an innovative approach that integrates management of drinking water, wastewater, and stormwater as a single resource system.
-This comprehensive strategy includes:
+Charlotte’s One Water Initiative is a citywide strategy that manages drinking water, wastewater, and stormwater as a single integrated resource — reducing redundancy, improving environmental outcomes, and preparing the system for long-term population growth.

-• Implementing green infrastructure to manage stormwater naturally
+• Deploying green infrastructure to manage stormwater at source

-• Protecting watersheds through land conservation and regulation
+• Protecting Catawba River watersheds through land conservation partnerships

-• Investing in smart water technologies for better system management
+• Implementing smart water technologies for real-time system monitoring

-Charlotte maintains year-round conservation measures with seasonal water restrictions:
+Charlotte maintains year-round conservation rules with additional seasonal restrictions:

 Standard Year-Round Rules:

-• No irrigation of impervious surfaces (driveways, sidewalks)
+• No irrigation of impervious surfaces (driveways, sidewalks, roads)

-• All irrigation equipment must have automatic shut-off or timers
+• All irrigation systems must have automatic shut-off controls or timers

-• No watering during rain or within 24 hours after
+• No outdoor watering during rain or within 24 hours of measurable rainfall

 Seasonal Restrictions (April 1 – September 30):

-• Twice weekly watering based on address (even/odd)
+• Twice-weekly watering on an odd/even address schedule

-• No watering between 10 AM and 4 PM
+• No outdoor watering between 10 AM and 4 PM

-• Exceptions for newly planted landscapes and drip irrigation
+• Exemptions available for newly established landscapes and drip irrigation systems

-Why does my water sometimes have a chlorine taste?
+Why does my Charlotte tap water sometimes taste of chlorine?

-Charlotte uses chloramination (combined chlorine and ammonia) as the primary disinfectant to maintain water quality throughout the distribution system.
-You may notice chlorine taste or odor:
+Charlotte uses chloramination — a combination of chlorine and ammonia — as its primary disinfectant to maintain safe residual levels throughout the 4,610-mile distribution network.
+Noticeable chlorine taste or odour is most common:

-This is normal and indicates the disinfection system is working properly.
-To reduce taste:
+This is a normal indicator that the disinfection system is functioning correctly.
+To reduce taste and odour:

-• Refrigerate water in an open container for several hours
+• Refrigerate an open jug of water for several hours before drinking

 Contaminants of Concern